-There is a plethora of evidence demonstrating how strength training can mitigate many of the potential health issues outlined.
-As a result of strength training, a person can improve their strength (Fisher et al., 2011), muscle mass (Fisher et al., 2013), cardiovascular fitness (Fisher et al., 2011), metabolic health (Holloszy, 2005), bone mineral density (Kelley et al, 2001), and neurological functioning (Nagamatsu et al., 2012), each of which will be discussed herein.
+There is abundant evidence demonstrating how strength training can mitigate many of the potential health issues outlined.
+With strength training, a person can improve their strength (Fisher et al., 2011), muscle mass (Fisher et al., 2013), cardiovascular fitness (Fisher et al., 2011), metabolic health (Holloszy, 2005), bone mineral density (Kelley et al, 2001), and neurological functioning (Nagamatsu et al., 2012), each of which will be discussed herein.
 Furthermore, strength training results in strengthening of joints, tendons, and ligaments which leads to a reduction in the potential for strains, sprains, and injuries (Lauersen, Bertelsen, & Andersen, 2014; Stone, 1990).